Transpennine Route Upgrade: Transport Works Act Order

-At the end of 2022, work for sections W1 and E1 was under way and a TWAO application had been submitted for W3.

 Under the order sections W1, W2a, W3, W4, W5 and E1 were permitted to proceed to the design stage.
 Sections W2b and E2-E4 were permitted to develop further to GRIP 3 status.
 As part of the upgrade, eleven stations along the route will require a review of options for persons of reduced mobility such as step-free access and other enhancements.

 Power supply

 The electrical power for the scheme on the west side of the scheme, is being provided from the grid feeder in the Stalybridge area at Heyrod.
 It was visited by Jonathan Reynolds, the local MP for the constituency on 27 May 2016.
-The latest plans in the TWAO call for a SFC (Static Frequency Converter) in the Ravensthorpe vicinity rather than a full grid feeder station.
+The latest plans in the TWAO call for a SFC (Static Frequency Converter) in the Ravensthorpe vicinity rather than a normal grid feeder station.

 Bridges

 There are a number of bridges being upgraded and strengthened or otherwise modified as part of the project.
 In the Manchester area they include the bridge at Dantzic Street in the centre of Manchester.
 In the Miles Platting area, Queens Road bridge is being modified, as is the Bromley Street subway and also at Oldham Road.
 In Ashton-under-Lyne in the Southampton Street and Granville Street area, overbridges were raised in April and May 2022.
 Between Huddersfield and Ravensthorpe, twelve bridges will be demolished and replaced, a small number will be adapted, and one will be removed altogether.